 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The course is designed to raise significant questions prompting students to think about behaviour and to explore possible answers.
-Students will be introduced to the tools used in psychology to find answers to these questions.
 A common research-centred framework is adopted and the statistical tools that support this framework are introduced and developed as an integral part of the course.
-Psychology derives its approaches and questions from both science and the arts.

 Intended learning outcomes

-- To introduce the broad areas and varied approaches that comprise the field of psychology;
+- Human Development, Social Psychology, Personality Psychology, Clinical Psychology and Quantitative Methods and varied approaches that comprise the field of psychology;

-- To develop skills in the use and evaluation of scientific methodology and enquiry, including research design and data analysis;
+- The use and evaluation of scientific methodology and enquiry, including research design and data analysis;

-- To develop skills in report writing as it applies to the study of psychology.
+- Report writing as it applies to the study of psychology;

-On completion of Mind, Brain and Behaviour 2 students should be able to:
+On completion of the subject students should be able to:

 - Apply critical thinking analytical skills to new issues;